 Mercedes EQA range, battery & charging

-With a strong real-world range, the Mercedes matches its rivals in this regard, but a Volvo XC40 P8 will charge faster
+With a strong real-world range, the Mercedes matches its rivals in this regard, but a Volvo XC40 Recharge P8 will top up faster

-The Mercedes EQA offers strong real-world range for the money, especially given the car’s premium badge.
-However, if you want maximum bang for your buck, there are mainstream rivals that will go further – the Volkswagen ID.4, Kia e-Niro and Hyundai Kona Electric, to name but a few.
+The EQA offers strong real-world range for your money, especially given the car’s premium badge.
+However, if you want maximum bang for your buck, there are mainstream rivals that'll go further – the Volkswagen ID.4, Kia e-Niro and Hyundai Kona Electric, to name but a few.

 Again, charging speeds for the EQA are competitive but not class-leading.
-However, the difference between 100kW and 150kW public rapid charging isn’t as wide as you might imagine; the EQA takes just five minutes longer than a Volvo XC40 to top up to 80% full – despite its slower maximum charge speed.
+However, the difference between 100 and 150kW public rapid charging isn’t as wide as you might imagine; the EQA takes just five minutes longer than a Volvo XC40 Recharge P8 to top up to 80% – despite its slower maximum charge speed.
 Every version of the EQA comes with two charging cables – one for wallbox and public charging points and another for domestic charging from a three-pin socket.

 Mercedes EQA range

-Sport cars come fitted with smaller 18-inch wheels and can, Mercedes claims, do 263 miles per charge.
-Top-spec AMG Line Premium Plus versions with the 20-inch multi-spoke alloy wheels will only return 249 miles before needing to be plugged in.
-For comparison, the more powerful, four-wheel drive Volvo XC40 Recharge P8 will do around 260 miles and a Ford Mustang Mach-E up to 379 miles.
+Sport cars come with smaller 18-inch wheels and can, Mercedes claims, do 263 miles on a full charge.
+Top-spec AMG Line Premium Plus examples with the 20-inch multi-spoke alloy wheels will only return 255 miles before needing to be plugged in.
+For comparison, the more powerful, four-wheel-drive Volvo XC40 Recharge P8 will do around 260 miles and a Ford Mustang Mach-E up to 379 miles.
 In reality, of course, the car’s true range is more likely affected by things like driving style or ambient temperature.

 During our time with the car (a cool but bright winter’s day) we saw over 200 miles on a full battery, and the range dropped pretty much in line with actual miles driven – despite a largely unsympathetic day’s testing.
 The varied settings for the regenerative braking help – in its stronger mode you can largely drive the EQA by simply modulating the accelerator pedal, rather than depending heavily on the friction brakes.